 Moderately fast heating.
 The stove takes a few minutes to prime and get up to full power.
 That's largely because the wax first needs to undergo its phase change from solid to liquid.
-Then, according to tests under standardized conditions, the stove takes 8½ minutes to bring a quart of water to a boil.
+According to tests under standardized conditions, the stove then takes 8½ minutes to bring a quart of water to a boil.
 That boil time is roughly twice that of a typical commercial stove.
 That’s not bad, though, and it's good compared to boil times of 12 to 14 minutes using alcohol stoves.
-The wax stove will serve well for all but the largest meals or largest parties.
+The wax stove has served me (us) well for parties of one to three on several treks.

 Burn hazard.
 All stoves present an obvious burn hazard.
 However, in addition, the wax stove produces a pool of hot, molten, burning wax that will cause a nasty burn if spilled on the skin.
 If tipped over during use, the stove can leave a pool of burning fuel on the ground that would need to be extinguished by kicking soil onto it.
 After use, the molten wax will take several minutes to cool to a relatively safe temperature.
 Alcohol stoves, however, pose a similar hazard, and butane/propane and white gas are used under pressure, thereby posing (slight) spray, flareup, and explosion hazards if used improperly.

 Criteria where it's a wash

 Weight.
 The stove's total weight as a system makes for somewhat complex comparisons.
 The stove itself, at about 13 ounces (with some fuel, a battery, and 1¼ oz. of priming fluid), is about in the middle of the pack of commercial backpack stoves in terms of weight.
-The battery will power the stove for 5 hours (conventional alkaline) or 12 hours (lithium), and thus extra batteries are probably not needed.
+The battery will power the stove for 5 hours (conventional alkaline) or 12 hours (lithium), and thus an extra battery is probably not needed on most trips.
 Even so, an extra battery would weigh only 1 ounce (lithium) to 1½ ounces (conventional alkaline).
 However ...